Home

 LGBT+ History – a selection of adult non-fiction titles focusing on the history of the LGBT+ movement from historical accounts to lived experience.

-LGBT+ History Month for children – a selection of titles for children that reflect the diversity of family life.
+LGBT+ History Month for Children – a selection of titles for children that reflect the diversity of family life.

 See also our collection on BorrowBox

-Children's Mental Health Week – Know Yourself, Grow Yourself
+Stories For Children’s Mental Health Week – This Is My Place

 See also our collection on BorrowBox